punk7890/Star-Fox-64-Randomizer/README.md

 * EXTRA STAR WOLFS: Star Wolf will spawn on Katina once the UFO appears and always be enabled on Bolse.
 * DRUNK MODE: Logic for camera behaviour changes for a more disoriented feel.
 Fox will also be a bit drunk.
+* RANDOM DEATH ITEM: Randomly selects an item per level that will kill the player if collected.